iechor/docs/content/storage/storagedriver/device-mapper-driver.md

 use `loop-lvm`, the blocks may not be freed.
 This is another reason not to use `loop-lvm` in production.

-## Device Mapper and Docker performance
+## Device Mapper and iEchor performance

 - **`allocate-on demand` performance impact**: